Allu Arjun: Commercial success (2014–2020)

 In 2016, he acted in Sarrainodu, directed by Boyapati Srinu.
 Although the film received negative reviews for the screenplay and story, it was a major commercial success at the box office, grossing over ₹127.6 crore.
 Allu Arjun called it as a "landmark film" in his career.
 His performance in the action scenes and dance numbers was praised.
-HIs performance in the film won him the Filmfare Award for Best Actor (Critics) – Telugu, in addition to his eighth nomination for the Filmfare Award for Best Actor – Telugu.
+HIs performance in the film won him the Filmfare Critics Award for Best Actor – Telugu, in addition to his eighth nomination for the Filmfare Award for Best Actor – Telugu.
 The same year, in June, he announced his next film with producer Dil Raju for the third time for DJ: Duvvada Jagannadham.
 Released in 2017, the film directed by Harish Shankar, in which he played the role of Duvvada Jagannadham "DJ" Shastri, alongside Pooja Hegde, Rao Ramesh and Subbaraju.
 He appears as a caterer, who is an undercover cop.
-Firstpost's Hemanth Kumar praised his dance and wrote that "look beyond Allu Arjun’s classy moves in Seeti Maar and Asmaika Yoga, all you find is a story that struggles to find its rhythm."
-India Today too lauded his dance but criticized the film's screenplay and called it "Boring-ah, bore-asya, bore-obiah".
+Firstpost's Hemanth Kumar praised his dance and wrote that "look beyond Allu Arjun's classy moves in Seeti Maar and Asmaika Yoga, all you find is a story that struggles to find its rhythm."
+India Today too lauded his dance but criticised the film's screenplay and called it "Boring-ah, bore-asya, bore-obiah".

-The next year, in May, his film under the direction of writer turned director Vakkantham Vamsi, Naa Peru Surya, Naa Illu India was released.
+The next year, in May, his film under the direction of writer turned director Vakkantham Vamsi, Naa Peru Surya was released.
 He played Surya, an Indian Army soldier who has anger management issues.
 Allu Arjun spent considerable time learning the tricks and stunt sequences from professionals, especially for the dance numbers and action sequences.
 Upon release, the film received mixed reviews and was successful at the box office.
 A critic called his performance as Allu Arjun's "career-best" and cited it as the "biggest strength to the film".
 Vyas of The Hans India stated that "Allu Arjun is supremely talented and has delivered an energetic performance in the movie."
 Hindustan Times's Priyanka Sundar opined that "Allu Arjun tries to do his best in the shoes of a soldier, but at places we see that it looks forced."